Where to Find Emergency Response: Liberty County Updates

 Roblox DevForum

-PRC staff occasionally post DevForum threads for major technical changes, bug acknowledgment, or platform compliance notes visible to the broader Roblox developer community.
+PRC staff occasionally post DevForum threads for major technical changes—Private Server API notes, bug acknowledgment, or platform compliance updates visible to the broader Roblox developer community.
 DevForum is quieter than Discord but archives long explanations that are easy to search months later.

 Not every minor hotfix gets a DevForum post.
 Absence of a thread does not mean nothing changed—check Discord and in-game patch notes too.